yzdxs/learn-anything/readme.md

 # Contributing 👬

 If you want to help make this dream of visualising all of world's knowledge in this way a reality, you can help in many ways.

-There is a [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) that you can join if you have any questions or wish to help in any other way.

 ## Help with Main Study Guides 📚